mercmobily/jsonreststores2/README.md

 * `request.remote`.
 * `request.params`.
 For remote requests, adds filtering restrictions to the query so that only matching records will be fetched.
 For local request, such extra filtering should be avoided.
 * `request.options`.
 The options object that will define what data is to be fetched.
 Specifically:
-  * `request.options.conditions`: an object specifying key/value criteria to be applied for filtering
+  * `request.options.conditions`: an object specifying key/value criteria to be applied for filtering.
+The allowed values depend on the store's own `searchSchema` (see the next section)
   * `request.options.sort`: an object specifying how sorting should happen.
 For example `{ surname: -1, age: 1  }`.
   * `request.options.range`: an object with up to attributes:
     * `limit` must make sure that only a limited number of records are fetched;
     * `skip` must make sure that a number of records are skipped.

-  * `request.options.delete`: if set to `true`, each fetched record will be deleted after fetching.
-The default is the store's own `self.deleteAfterGetQuery` attribute (which is itself `false` by default).
-  * `request.options.skipHardLimitOnQueries`: if set to `true`, the limitation set by the store's own attribute `hardLimitOnQueries` will not be applied.
+The list of returned records (as array) should be returned by this method.

 ## Custom `searchSchema`

-In JsonRestStores you actually define what fields are acceptable as filters with the parameter `searchSchema`, which is defined exactly as a schema.
+In JsonRestStores you actually define what fields are acceptable as filters in `implementQuery` (specifically, `request.options.conditions`) with the property `searchSchema`, which is defined exactly as a schema.
 So, writing this is equivalent to the code just above:

-    var Managers = declare( Store, {
+    // Basic definition of the managers store class Managers extends HTTPMixin(Store) {
+      static get schema () {

-      schema: new Schema({
+        return new Schema({
-        name   : { type: 'string', trim: 60 },
+          name: { type: 'string', trim: 60 },
-        surname: { type: 'string', searchable: true, trim: 60 },
+          surname: { type: 'string', searchable: true, trim: 60 }
-      }),
+        })
+      }

-      onlineSearchSchema: new Schema( {
+      searchSchema: new Schema( {
         surname: { type: 'string', trim: 60 },
       }),

-      storeName: 'managers',
-      publicURL: '/managers/:id',

-      handlePut: true,
-      handlePost: true,
-      handleGet: true,
-      handleGetQuery: true,
-      handleDelete: true,
-    });

-    var managers = new Managers();

-    JsonRestStores.init();
-    managers.protocolListen( 'HTTP', { app: app } );;
+      static get storeName () { return 'managers' }
+      static get publicURL () { return '/managers/:id' }

+      static get handlePut () { return true }
+      static get handlePost () { return true }
+      static get handleGet () { return true }
+      static get handleGetQuery () { return true }
+      static get handleDelete () { return true }

+      // ...implement??? functions
+    }

 If `searchSchema` is not defined, JsonRestStores will create one based on your main schema by doing a shallow copy, excluding `paramIds` (which means that, in this case, `id` is not added automatically to `searchSchema`, which is most likely what you want).

 If you define your own `searchSchema`, you are able to decide exactly how you want to filter the values.
-For example you could define a different default, or trim value, etc. However, in common applications you can probably live with the auto-generated `onlineSearchSchema`.
+For example you could define a different default, or trim value, etc. You might also have fields that will create more complex queries.
+For example:

+    // Basic definition of the managers store class Managers extends HTTPMixin(Store) {
+      static get schema () {
+        return new Schema({
+          name: { type: 'string', searchable: true, trim: 60 },
+          surname: { type: 'string', searchable: true, trim: 60 }
+        })
+      }

+      searchSchema: new Schema( {
+        surname: { type: 'string', trim: 60 },
+        name: { type: 'string', trim: 60 },
+        anyField: { type: string, trim: 60 }
+      }),

+      static get storeName () { return 'managers' }
+      static get publicURL () { return '/managers/:id' }

+      static get handlePut () { return true }
+      static get handlePost () { return true }
+      static get handleGet () { return true }
+      static get handleGetQuery () { return true }
+      static get handleDelete () { return true }

+      async implementQuery (request) {
+        // request.options.conditions might have 'any', which should generate
+        // an SQL query checking both name and surname }

+      // ...implement??? functions
+    }

 # Naming conventions for stores